carmiabela/carmiabela/README.md

 <img src="https://i.imgur.com/MHbJmtH.png" width="300"/>

-This is a simple swift game I made in year 8; it was featured as part of my school's apple distinguished video.
+This is a simple swift game I made in year 8; it was featured as part of my school's Apple distinguished video.
 A Character will tell you that they've their lost remote and you'll move objects in the room to find it.

 [Swift Playgrounds](https://github.com/carmiabela/Find-the-remote/blob/main/Find%20the%20Remote.playgroundbook.zip?raw=true)